fengxiaoshui/psrs/README.md

     probability that C may like the corresponding smartphone.

     3.b) A customer remcommendation list for S: Each customer has a recommendation value.
-The higher value means the higher probability that S may be liked by the corresponding customers.
+The higher value means the higher probability that S may be liked by the corresponding customer.